18 Top-Rated Places to Visit in Europe in Summer

 Travel in late June if you're hoping to avoid the summer crowds.
 July and August boast impeccable weather, which means you'll be clamoring for space on the tourist-laden streets and standing in lines at Crete's top tourist attractions.

 Crete's soft, sandy beaches are unmissable, especially if you're looking for a way to soak up summer's warm rays.
 If you only have time to visit one (which would be a true shame), put Elafonissi Beach at the top of your list of must-visit beaches in Crete.
-It's one of the best pink sand beaches in the world, and located only two hours from the popular city, Chania.
+It's one of the best pink sand beaches in the world and is located only two hours from the tourist-favorite city, Chania.

 Popular tourist towns on Crete include Chania, Agio Nikolaos, and Rethymnon.
 Many people fly into the city of Heraklion, which is also worth exploring, even if just to see the Palace of Knossos, one of the top archeological sites in Greece.